Astronomy, Minor

 Other Enrollment Requirements: None

 Current ASU undergraduate students may pursue a minor and have it recognized on their ASU transcript at graduation.
-Minor requirements appear on the degree audit once the minor is added.
+Minor requirements appear on the degree audit after the minor is added.
 Certain major and minor combinations may be deemed inappropriate by the college or department of either the major or the minor program.
-Courses taken for the minor may not count toward both the major and minor.
+Courses taken for the minor may not count toward both the major and the minor.

 Career Outlook

-Minor programs allow students to develop additional competencies that complement the marketable knowledge and skills they acquire in their majors.
+Minor programs enable students to develop additional competencies that complement the marketable knowledge and skills they acquire in their majors.

 Example Careers